-The exquisite costumes for The Little Mermaid (which include shimmering mermaid tails adorned with countless hand sewn iridescent scales) were dreamt up by Nixon.
+The exquisite costumes, which include shimmering mermaid tails adorned with countless hand sewn iridescent scales, were dreamt up by Nixon.
 The sets are designed by Kimie Nakano, the lighting has been devised by Tim Mitchell and the action is danced to an original score by composer Sally Beamish.

 Swimming into the new city at the tail-end of its world premiere tour, this seductive new deep-sea ballet is sure to tempt ballet aficionados and newcomers alike.

 Northern Ballet’s The Little Mermaid surfaces at Milton Keynes Theatre from Tuesday 17 to Saturday 21 April 2018.